Kamva-Ntlanga/hospitality-management-system/kanban_explanation.md

 ## What is a Kanban Board?

-In my own words, **a Kanban board is a visual project management tool that helps teams see the flow of their work at a glance.
+Kanban board is a visual project management tool that helps teams see the flow of their work at a glance.
 It uses cards to represent tasks and columns to show each task's stage in a process, from "Not Started" to "Completed".**

 ## How My HotelHub Kanban Board Visualizes Workflow